Venezuelans take to streets in walkout to push Maduro out

 Violent street demonstrations erupted last week after Guaido declared during a huge opposition rally in Caracas that he had assumed presidential powers under the constitution and planned to hold fresh elections to end Maduro’s “dictatorship.”

 Under Venezuela’s constitution, the head of the National Assembly is empowered to take on the duties of the chief executive under a range of circumstances in which the presidency is vacated.
-The opposition contends that Maduro’s reelection was a sham because, among other things, top opposition candidates were barred from running and that his new second term is therefore illegitimate.
+The opposition argues Maduro’s re-election last May was a sham.

 The U.N. human rights office says security forces in Venezuela detained nearly 700 people in just one day of anti-government protests last week — the highest such tally in a single day in the country in at least 20 years — and that more than 40 people were killed.